HomingHamster/monster-mash-team-effort/README.md

 6) When you have achieved any small goal.
 Open a terminal and change directory into the monster-mash-team-effort directory.
+   You then need to tell git what you want to commit to your repository.
-   If you have ADDED FILES you need to add them to git (so it can manage them). use the "git add <file>" command. (you may find "git add ." useful to add all of them.
+   If you want to add the changes from a particular file you need to add them to git.
+To do this you use the
+   "git add <file>" command. (you may find "git add ." useful to add all of the changes.
+   The changes that are added are called "staged".
+The changes that are not added are called "unstaged".
-   Then type "git commit" this will take a snapshot and save it to your personal repository.
+   Then type "git commit" this will take a snapshot of the staged changes in the repository and save it to your personal repository.
    You will then have to type a commit message.
-These changes will only affect you!
+These changes will only affect you at the moment!

 7) When you are ready to share your code with the rest of the group. (ie. it is working with something new added.)